Snapp-Mobile/SnappThemingSVGSupport/README.md

 # SnappThemingSVGSupport

-A library to provide support for SVG asset handling in `SnappTheming`

-## Overview

 <p align="center">
     <img src="Sources/SnappThemingSVGSupport/SnappThemingSVGSupport.docc/Resources/logo%402x.png">
 <p/>

+`SnappThemingSVGSupport` is a library that enables support for SVG asset handling in `SnappTheming`

 Enabling the SVG support is as easy as adding one line to your codebase.